Escaping the commodity box on shelf

 Do your products need to escape the Commodity Box

 Seriously….Are you being perceived by customers as merely a commodity on shelf?
-If so you need to figure out how to escape the commodity box your product/brand has fallen into.
+If so, as a brand manager, you need to figure out how to escape the commodity box your product/brand has fallen into.

 To free your product/brand from the commodity box, your product packaging design must help your target customer see your product in more fresh and revealing ways.
 Your product pack must garner their attention and prompt them to see inconsistencies or uncertainties with the product they are currently habitually buying.